Devon County Council

 Devon County Council is the county council administering the English county of Devon.
-Based in the city of Exeter, the council covers the non-metropolitan county area of Devon.
-Members of the council (councillors) are elected every four years to represent the electorate of each county division, almost all being nominated by the major national political parties.
+The council is based at Devon County Hall in the city of Exeter.

-The population of the area administered by the council was estimated at 795,286 in 2018, making it the largest local authority in South West England.
+The area administered by the county council is termed the non-metropolitan county, which is smaller than the ceremonial county; the non-metropolitan county excludes Plymouth and Torbay.
+The population of the non-metropolitan county was estimated at 795,286 in 2018, making it the most populous local authority in South West England.

 Devon is an area with "two-tier" local government, meaning that the county is divided into non-metropolitan districts carrying out less strategic functions, such as taking most planning decisions.
-In Devon there are eight such districts, each with its own district, borough, or city council.
+There are eight such districts in the county council's area, each with its own district, borough, or city council.